withcaldera/engineering-framework/README.md

 **AI is fundamentally changing how we engineer software.** It's shifting our focus from technical menial tasks to strategy, user understanding, and value delivery.
 This changes expectations at every level.

 **Favor pragmatic delivery over perfect architecture.** AI enables us to validate ideas faster.
 We prioritize quick delivery of value to market, learning from real usage, and iterating.
-This doesn't mean low quality—it means being strategic about where we invest effort.
+This means being strategic about where we invest effort.

 **Make decisions with consent, not consensus.** Document your thinking clearly.
 Get input from the right people.
 Make the call and move forward.
 AI helps us execute faster, which means slow decision-making becomes the bottleneck.